mlissner/michaeljaylissner.com/content/becoming-a-non-profit.md

 In the end I liken the process to an incantation of a magic spell: Done correctly, you wind up with a massive pile of paperwork that magically looks like a bad-ass application for tax-exempt status that washes over the reviewer, convincing him or her that your organization is charitable and deserves to become a 501(c)(3) in a forthright manner.

-Done incorrectly and you may enter a hole of despair, despondency and, um, taxation.
+Done incorrectly, you enter a hole of despair, despondency and, worse, taxation.

 [^1]: Yes, PDFs are [generally compressed internally][pdf-compress].